Phoenix Pad Conditioners

 The Bond Matrix:

 The bond matrix is used to adhere the diamond grit to the substrate surface.
 Conventional conditioners use metallic bonding.
-There are four types of metallic bonds: electroplated Nickel, electroless Nickel, brazed, and sintered.
+There are four types of metallic bonds: electroplated Nickel, electroless nickel, brazed, and sintered.
 One inherent weakness in all these metal bond matrices is their limited hardness, resulting in erosion.
 In addition, all metallic bond matrices are prone to chemical attack and corrosion by low pH slurries.
 In contrast, Morgan Advanced Materials is the only manufacturer that uses CVD diamond as the bond matrix.
 This results in superior erosion and corrosion resistance on Phoenix conditioners.

-Conventional conditioners imbed the diamond grit into the bond matrix, thus limiting the diamond grit protrusion and uniformity.
+Conventional conditioners embed the diamond grit into the bond matrix, thus limiting the diamond grit protrusion and uniformity.
 The Phoenix CVD diamond bond matrix differs in that it encapsulates the diamond grit providing maximum diamond exposure for any chosen diamond grit size with remarkable uniformity.

 Conventional conditioners typically use a stainless steel substrate.
 Phoenix conditioners use a proprietary ceramic substrate developed by us.
 This ceramics substrate allows improved design flexibility in shape, size, and features, while maintaining tight dimensional tolerances.